What is a Grow Zone?

 There Are Always Exceptions

-Even though there’s a lot to consider ensuring your plants thrive, knowing if they will make it through your coldest winter weather should always be considered.
+Even though there’s a lot to consider to ensure your plants thrive, knowing if they will make it through your coldest winter weather should always be considered.

 Find Your Grow Zone